memgraph/docs/lab/style-script/gss-graphstyle-directive.md

 - `physics-enabled: True` enables the physics.
 - `physics-enabled: Greater(NodeCount(graph), 100)` enables the physics for graphs with more than 100 nodes.

+### `background-color: Color`

+Sets the background color of an canvas.

+Examples:

+- `background-color: #DDDDDD` sets the background color of the canvas to light gray.
+- `background-color: black` sets the background color of the canvas to black.

 ### `view: string: "default" | "map"`

 Sets the current graph view that can be either `"default"` or `"map"`.
 The `"default"` view is